Operations Upgrade Enhances Physician Network

 Problem to Solve

 Due to an ongoing shortage of experienced, quality talent in many knowledge-intensive industries, including health care, several organizations are just a key staff member departure from facing a critical disruption to their business operations.
-Staff shortages are now a top emerging organizational risk, according to a recent survey of senior business executives.
+Healthcare staff shortages are now a top emerging organizational risk, according to a recent survey of senior business executives.

 That was the issue faced by a premier regional physician network, after the departure of its administrative operations director.
 The director, a long-time veteran of the organization, oversaw the network’s claims, eligibility, and enrollment and encounters operations.
 No one else in operations had the depth and breadth of knowledge and experience to assume the departed director’s role.